TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 The Tauri test feature is development-only.
 Cargo manifest metadata resolves;
 full native compilation and execution remain due in CI.

+Additional authoritative packaged evidence: run 35537862870, SHA 751d666, macOS ARM64 report downloaded from packaged-runtime-aarch64-apple-darwin.
+The sidecar inside Batchalign.app bootstraps cold in 138752 ms and warm in 482 ms, then writes real comparison CHAT/CSV with WER 0 and accuracy 1, correct Unicode filename, source preservation, and terminal SSE events.
+This old revision does not include full-model or native-webview gates and must not be cited as evidence that those passed.

+Intel macOS packaged bootstrap in run 35537862870 failed before daemon
+startup: pip selected Numba 0.67/llvmlite source distributions, then llvmlite failed to compile because LLVM was unavailable.
+Verified PyPI CPython 3.12 Intel macOS wheels exist for numba 0.62.1 and llvmlite 0.45.1.
+Added a macOS-x86_64-only Numba <0.63 constraint to speech extras and NumPy <2 for the available Torch 2.2 wheel ABI.
+Regenerated Python locks via just;
+focused desktop_jobs Bazel tests pass.
+Intel cleanroom bootstrap needs rerun.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.